Click here to buy the TI-84 Plus C on Amazon!

 The TI-84 Plus C kind of feels like a victory lap for the TI-84 family, and it’s an admirable one.
 As the platform that has dominated math classrooms across America for so long, it deserves it.

-Please click here to buy the TI-84 Plus C on Amazon.
-You’ll get the best price and small percentage of your purchase will support my work at Tech Powered Math.
+Please click here to buy the TI-84 Plus C on Amazon with free shipping.
+If you purchase through this link, a percentage of your purchase will support my work at Tech Powered Math at no additional cost to you.
 Thanks for your support!

 - TI-Nspire CX vs. TI-84 Plus C Silver Edition